augustoccesar/adventofcode/2021/day06/README.md

 In this example, after 18 days, there are a total of 26 fish.
 After 80 days, there would be a total of 5934.

 Find a way to simulate lanternfish.
 How many lanternfish would there be after 80 days?

+## Part Two

+Suppose the lanternfish live forever and have unlimited food and space.
+Would they take over the entire ocean?

+After 256 days in the example above, there would be a total of 26984457539 lanternfish!

+How many lanternfish would there be after 256 days?